astorisab/SocialWhitelistBlacklist/README.md

 Allows Linkedin functionality to work without all the other added connections. *Lightly tested please write if a functionality is not working for you

+Allow static.licdn.com when logging in and add to blocklist once logged in

-The following link was used to access image resize:
+The following link was used to access linkedin: https://www.linkedin.com

+* Blocking static.licdn.com is viable and recommended once logged in.
+Recommended because I'm trying to use the site with as minimal connections as needed.

 Functional for: Safari Browser